mradul-bansal/Basic-Spotify-Clone/README.md

 ## Usage

-To view the web page, open `Spotify.html` in your preferred web browser.
-The page should render as a replica of the Spotify Web Player interface.
+Open `Spotify.html` in your preferred web browser to view the web page.
+The page should be rendered as a replica of the Spotify Web Player interface.

 ## Contributing